A Short Analysis of John Donne’s ‘Song’ (‘Go and catch a falling star’)

 Conversely, for another great Donne critic, John Carey, ‘Go and catch a falling star’ is more about self-improvement than women: the earlier sections of the poem, enjoining the listener to go out into the world and make discoveries and see strange sights, is the real core of the poem’s meaning, in Carey’s analysis.
 Certainly such a reading connects to Donne’s preoccupation with space travel and exploration (something Empson, in his essay ‘Donne the Space-man’, explored; the idea of discovery and exploration is also there in ‘To His Mistress Going to Bed’, with its reference to the woman’s body as ‘my America! my new-found-land’).
 How should we view the poem?
 Or does it derive its vital energy from offering both the exploration motif and the complaint about women in one poem?
 Can we overlook the negative twist at the end?
 That may depend on our view of Donne’s other poems.

+The best affordable edition of Donne’s poetry is John Donne – The Major Works (Oxford World’s Classics).
+It comes with very useful annotations and an informative introduction.
 Continue to explore Donne’s poetry with our analysis of his poem ‘The Canonization’, our discussion of his ‘A Valediction: Forbidding Mourning’, and our summary of his classic seduction poem, ‘The Flea’.
 If you’re studying poetry, we recommend checking out these five books for the student of poetry.

 Posted on May 17, 2017, in Literature and tagged Analysis, Books, English Literature, Go and Catch a Falling Star, John Donne, Literary Criticism, Poetry, Renaissance, Song, Summary.
 Bookmark the permalink.
 4 Comments.